openhwgroup/cve2/doc/01_specification/index.rst

 |         | of [RVdbg-STABLE]_                                         |
 +---------+------------------------------------------------------------+

-In addition, there can be an external debug module, not in the scope of the IP.
+Note that the external debug module is not in the scope of the IP.

 Interrupts
 ----------